Yamato (wrestler): Dragon Gate USA (2009–2012)

 At United: NYC in January 2011, Yamato defeated nemesis BxB Hulk to win the Open the Freedom Gate Championship.
 At Mercury Rising 2011, Austin Aries challenged Yamato for his title by putting his own career on the line.
 Yamato defeated Aries, who would later renege on his promise to leave the company.
 At Open the United Gate 2011, Yamato defeated his former Kamikaze USA stable-mate Akira Tozawa to retain his title.
 By June, Yamato had joined the Junction Three stable in Japan to feud with heels Blood Warriors after the dissolution of Kamikaze and its American version, Kamikaze USA, which cemented Yamato's face status.
 At Fearless 2011, Yamato would join forces with Tozawa to challenge for the Open the United Gate Championship from tag team champions (and Junction Three stable-mates) Masato Yoshino and Pac, but Pac pinned Tozawa to ensure the champions retained their titles.
 At Enter the Dragon 2011, Yamato defeated his stable-mate Pac to retain his Open the Freedom Gate championship in his fourth successful defense.
 (Yamato's third successful defense of his title was against Yasushi Kanda in Japan in April 2011) At Untouchable 2011, Cima, Yamato's longtime rival and the leader of the Blood Warriors' stable, challenged Yamato for his Open the Freedom Gate championship based on Cima's pin on Yamato in a fatal-four-way non-title match earlier that year at Uprising 2011.
 Yamato managed to beat Cima in his fifth successful defense of his title.
 At Revolt!, Yamato defeated BxB Hulk, who was now a Blood Warriors member, in DGUSA's first no-rope no-DQ match, which was also a non-title match.
 At Bushido 2011, Yamato equalled BxB Hulk's number of successful title defenses with six by defeating Chuck Taylor of Ronin.
 At Freedom Fight 2011 in November, Yamato lost the Open the Freedom Gate Championship to Johnny Gargano of Ronin.
 After Freedom Fight 2011, Yamato took an eight month hiatus from Dragon Gate USA.
 He returned to the promotion in July 2012, for two shows, the annual Untouchable and Enter the Dragon events.
 In his return match at Untouchable, Yamato defeated Ricochet.
 The following night at Enter the Dragon, Yamato was defeated in a surprise upset by Jon Davis.
 This was Yamato's final match with the promotion.

 Championships and accomplishments

-In Dragon Gate, Yamato is a recird-tied six-time Open the Brave Gate Champion.
+In Dragon Gate, Yamato is a record six-time Open the Brave Gate Champion.